HackBinghamton/shell-tutorial/README.md

 # The Terminal and Shell
-Today we will be covering the basics of using a computer from the terminal.
+This guide covers the basics of using a computer from the terminal.
 You will learn how to navigate folders, and how to make, delete, copy, and move files and folders.

 People often confuse the terminal and the shell, since the difference